zillet/knowledge-base/getting-started/how-to-use-zeeves-with-zillet.md

     - Add your E-mail ID
     - Click the `"Create An Account"`
     - You're done!
-* Now Open Zeeves on <https://zillet.io/>
-    - Click the `"Connect"`
-    - You will receive authentication code on Telegram.
 * You're all set now to Login with Zeeves.

 ## Related articles